voodoo-ts/nest/README.md

 ## Swagger

-Create an instance of the `SwaggerVoodoo` class in your central `voodoo.instance.ts`, or whereever you like
+Create an instance of the `OpenApiVoodoo` class in your central `voodoo.instance.ts`, or whereever you like.

 ```ts
 // voodoo.instance.ts